-Out of Eden Learn currently offers three different learning experiences, or curricula:
+Out of Eden Learn currently offers four different Learning Journeys (i.e. curricula):

-Core Learning Journey 1: The Present and the Local, offered to all school-age youth (12-14 weeks, offered in September, October, January and March)
+Core Learning Journey 1: The Present and the Local, offered to all school-age youth (12-14 weeks0

-Core Learning Journey 2: The Past and the Global, offered to all school-age youth (12-14 weeks, offered in January)
+Core Learning Journey 2: The Past and the Global, offered to all school-age youth (12-14 weeks0

-Stories of Human Migration, a specialized curriculum offered only to students ages 13+ (8-10 weeks, offered in September and January)
+Stories of Human Migration, a specialized curriculum offered only to students ages 13+ (8-10 weeks0

 Core Learning Journey 1: The Present and the Local is designed to introduce students to the principles of “slow journalism”– that is, learning to observe their everyday surroundings carefully and to listen attentively to others.
 We also give students the opportunity to share stories and perspectives with others in their walking party and to document their everyday lives and local communities.

-Core Learning Journey 2: The Past and the Global builds on those principles.
+Core Learning Journey 2: The Past and the Global builds on the principles of Core Learning Journey 1.
 It also introduces more explicit opportunities for students to reflect on how their own lives connect to bigger human stories.
 Because Core Learning Journey 2 builds off ideas that are introduced in Core Learning Journey 1, students typically complete the first learning journey before moving onto the second.

 Explore connections and stories from their own and other people’s lives related to the broad theme of human migration